 STE.EATS also allows a mode in which ATS responses are returned with IPAs, the output from the stage 1 of a stage 1 and stage 2 configuration, so that later Translated transactions from the endpoint are considered IPAs and further translated by the SMMU using the stage 2 configuration of the stream.
-This allows ATS to be used (for example with PRI) while maintaining stage 2 isolation.
+This allows ATS to be used

+(for example with PRI) while maintaining stage 2 isolation.
 This mode is optional in an implementation, and support is discovered through SMMU\IDR0.NS1ATS.
-When implemented, this mode can only be used when SMMU\(R\)CR0.ATSCHK forces traffic not to bypass the SMMU, as stage 2 translation needs to be applied.
+When implemented, this mode can only be used when SMMU\(R\)CR0.ATSCHK is 1, as stage 2 translation needs to be applied.